amanbhati/Sales-Dashboard-Power-BI/README.md

 ## 🚀 Live Dashboard Preview

 A great README shows your project in action!
-Record a GIF of you clicking through your dashboard's filters and visuals and place it here.
+Consider recording a GIF of you clicking through your dashboard's filters and visuals and place it here.

+*💡 **Tip:** Use a tool like [ScreenToGif](https://www.screentogif.com/) or [GIPHY Capture](https://giphy.com/apps/giphycapture) to record your screen.*

 ---